Fiesta time! Nachos are often the go-to meal when visiting a Mexican restaurant.

 3. They are High in Saturated Fats

-Saturated fats are the ones you want to consume in moderation, and they mainly come from animal sources.
-If you eat them in large quantities, they can lead to heart problems.
+Saturated fats are the ones you want to consume in moderation, mainly from animal sources.

 Although they are great protein sources, cheese, beef, and sour cream can also be very high in saturated fats.